 e.
 If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.

-The Risk Management Procedure is monitored on a quarterly basis using Jira reporting to assess compliance with above policy.
+The Risk Management Procedure is monitored on a quarterly basis using Github Enterprise Issue reporting to assess compliance with above policy.

 Third party risk management details including procurement and systems acquisition can be found in §vendor.